 Kids need to be shown by example and taught directly how to practice gratitude.
 Many adults could do with relearning the practice as well. 🙂

-I try to do at least two kids yoga gratitude lessons every year, usually in November around Thanksgiving in the United States, and at the end of the year.
+I try to incorporate gratitude activities for kids in at least two lessons every year, usually in November around Thanksgiving in the United States, and at the end of the year.

-However, I have been trying very hard to bring more opportunities to discuss gratitude in regular lessons, not just planning a whole lesson around the topic.
+However, I have been trying very hard to bring more opportunities to discuss and try gratitude activities in regular lessons, not just planning a whole lesson around the topic.

 Why is gratitude important?

 Well, there are a host of reasons why gratitude is important, and it has been studied much more in recent years.
 Some of the benefits that have been shown in these studies include :

 - Improved relationships

 - Higher levels of positive emotions like joy, pleasure, and optimism

 Read this article for more proof that gratitude can improve your quality of life.